Earth Day – April 22

 As the millennium approached, Earth Day Network has agreed to spearhead another campaign, this time focused on global warming and a push for clean energy.

 In preparation for Earth Day on April 22nd, Earth Day Network has launched five toolkits to encourage and inspire local leaders to engage their communities in environmental activism.
-In line with the theme for 2017, Environmental and Climate Literacy, teach-ins will be held simultaneously around the world as tribute to the first Earth Day in 1970.
+In line with the theme, Environmental, and Climate Literacy, teach-ins will be held simultaneously around the world as a tribute to the first Earth Day in 1970.